frouioui/tagenal/docs/setup-sharded-vitess-cluster.md

 ## Next step

 The next step is to add a monitoring layer into our kubernetes cluster.
-Which is detailled [in the next section](./setup-monitoring.md).
+Which is detailed [in the next section](./setup-monitoring.md).